cncf/filterable-landscape/README.md

 * **Hard** also fetches GitHub start dates.
 These should not change so this should not be necessary.
 * **Complete** also re-fetches all images.
 This is problematic because images tend to become unavailable (404) over time, even though the local cache is fine.

 Easy mode (the default) is what you should use if you update `landscape.yml` and want to see the results locally.
 The Netlify build server runs easy mode, which makes it possible to just commit a change to landscape.yml and have the results reflected in production.
+Run with `yarn fetch`.

 Medium mode is what is run by the update server, with commits back to the repo.
 It needs to be run regularly to update last commit date, stars, and Crunchbase info.
+Run with `yarn update`.

 Hard and complete modes should be unnecessary except in cases of possible data corruption.
 Even then, it's better to just delete any problematic entries from `processed_landscape.yml` and easy mode will recreate them with up-to-date information.